micropython/micropython/docs/esp8266/tutorial/repl.rst

 point).
 If the connection succeeds then you should see a welcome message.

 On the first connection you need to set a password.
-Make sure that the terminal widget is selected by clicking on it, and then type it your password twice (they should match each other).
+Make sure that the terminal widget is selected by clicking on it, and then follow prompts to type in your password twice (they should match each other).
 Then ESP8266 will then reboot with the password applied (the WiFi will go down but come back up again).
+Note that some modules may have troubles rebooting automatically and need reset button press or power cycle (do this if you don't see ESP8266 access point appearing in a minute or so).

 You should then click the "Connect" button again, and enter your password to connect.
 If you type in the correct password you should get a prompt